118 Quotes

 Monsignor Camille Perl (Secretary of the Pontifical Commission Ecclesia Dei) July 21, 2022 source access Quoted by John Salza Source ↗

-Context: Article quotes Msgr.
+Context: Msgr.
 Perl on Communion and Sunday obligation at SSPX Masses.
+Relevant to pastoral cautions against treating SSPX attendance as normal ecclesial practice.

 Church / Vatican